Body of man reported missing in Port St. Lucie located in canal - NewsBreak

 Related

 At the end of each shift, officers call in to dispatch to let them know they are "out of service."
-On Wednesday Patrol Officer Don Paris made that call for the last time.
-"It’s surreal, it really is," he said.
-"A lot of these people, you trust them with your life.
-It’s hard to say bye."
+Officer Don Paris made that call for the last time.

-2 Miami men arrested after stealing catalytic converters in Port St. Lucie

-Investigators with the Port St. Lucie Police Department identified the suspects as Gerardo Reygada, 53, and Pedro Wong, 56.
-Both are from Miami and have an extensive criminal history.

 wqcs.org